Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-\subparagraph*{Edge extension of simple drawings.} It is easy to see that every straight-line drawing in the plane on $n$ vertices in general position can be extended to a straight-line drawing of the complete graph $K_{n}$.
+It is easy to see that every straight-line drawing in the plane on $n$ vertices in general position can be extended to a straight-line drawing of the complete graph~$K_n$.
 As a consequence of Levi's Enlargement Lemma~\cite{l-1926-tpegp}, an analogous statement is true for pseudolinear drawings.
-For simple drawings the situation is very different.
+Recently, Kyn{\v{c}}l and Soukup~\cite{ks-2025-esmd-iwoca} showed that also every $x$-monotone drawing admits an extension to an $x$-monotone drawing of the complete graph.
+However, for simple drawings the situation is very different.
 Kyn\v{c}l showed that extendability to complete graphs is not always possible~\cite{k-2013-iestg}.
-Further, there exist simple drawings of graphs with only a linear number of edges, which cannot be extended by any of the missing edges without violating simplicity~\cite{hirs-2018-ss2stgfe}.
-The decision problem of whether a given drawing can be extended by some given edges is NP-complete~\cite{adp-2019-esd}, even for a single edge and if the drawing is pseudocircular~\cite{akpsvw-2023-ioesdh}.
-To the positive, the edge extension problem is fixed-parameter tractable (FPT) when parameterized by the number of edges to insert and an upper bound on newly created crossings~\cite{ghkpv-2021-coesd}.
-The complexity of deciding whether a simple drawing (of some class) can be extended to a simple drawing of the complete graph is still an open problem.
-Recently, Kyn{\v{c}}l and Soukup~\cite{ks-2024-esmd} showed that every $x$-monotone drawing admits an extension to an $x$-monotone drawing of the complete graph.
+Even more, there exist simple drawings of graphs that have only a linear number of edges but cannot be extended by any of the missing edges without violating simplicity~\cite{hirs-2018-ss2stgfe}.
+The decision problem of whether a given drawing can be extended by some set of given edges is NP-complete~\cite{adp-2019-esd}, even when the set consists of a single edge~\cite{akpsvw-2023-ioesdh}.
+Remarkably, this NP-hardness still holds when restricting to \emph{pseudocircular drawings}, which are all simple drawings that fulfill Properties~\ref{ps:endvtcs} and~\ref{ps:pc} of the definition of pseudospherical drawings.
+On the positive side, the edge extension problem is fixed-parameter tractable (FPT) when parameterized by the number of edges to insert and an upper bound on newly created crossings~\cite{ghkpv-2021-coesd}.
+The complexity of deciding whether a given simple drawing can be extended to a simple drawing of the complete graph is still an open problem.
+We remark that the above-mentioned hardness results for extension via a fixed edge do not directly imply the hardness of extendability to the complete graph.